Felix-Yvonnet/SAT_CDCL/README.md

 If no solver is specified in the arguments, the program will determine which solver would optimize the run and execute it on your file(s).

+The program will tests wether the input file is Horn (or 2SAR) when the specific solver is asked (with `--khorn` or `--2sat`) if and only if the flag `--verbose` is present.</br>
+If both flags `--proof` and `--verbose` are present, the program will test that the ouputed model indeed satisfies the problem.

 ### Example
 To solve the files `tests/sat/horn1.cnf` and `tests/unsat/tseitin5.cnf` using the cdcl solver, run the following command
 ```bash